 This medicine may affect the reaction time, which is crucial for driving, hence it is advised not to use this medicine while driving or operating machines.

-Can I consume alcohol with Cebran Inf?
+Can I consume alcohol with Cebran Infusion?

 You should avoid drinking alcohol while taking this medicine, as alcohol may worsen the side effects like dizziness.

 Other General Warnings

 - You have kidney diseases, as this medicine will then require dose adjustment

 - You have a history of fits